Tayomide/tapin/client/README.md

 ## Running the Frontend

 To view the application:
+1. cd to the client folder `cd client`
+2. Run `npm install`
+3. Run `npm run dev`
-1. Open the `/client/index.html` file in your browser.
+4. Open the route on console in your web browser
-2. Use relative paths to navigate to new routes.

 ---